Joint Answering and Explanation for Visual Commonsense Reasoning: Experimental Results

-As previously shown in Table \ref{tab:table4}, all existing models perform much less favorably on the skewed data.
-To examine whether coupling answering and reasoning could improve the generalization of these models, we applied our method on these data and reported the results in Table \ref{tab:paraphrase compare}.

-With our proposed ARC, all the models obtain certain improvements.
-For instance, our method gains a 3.6\%, 2.5\% and 3.3\% absolute improvement over R2C on the three accuracy metrics, respectively.
-It is evident that our method demonstrates strong generalization capability on these skewed data, and is affected less by the language shortcut compared with baselines.
+As previously shown in Table \ref{tab:origin_vs_paraphrase}, all existing models perform much less favorably on the out-of-domain data.
+To examine whether coupling answering and reasoning can improve the generalization of these models, we applied our method to these data and reported the results in Table~\ref{tab:paraphrase_compare}.
+In addition, we also pre-trained the BERT model on the rewritten textual data to test whether language pre-pretraining will bring further benefits.
+As can be observed, with our proposed ARC, all the three models obtain some performance improvements.
+For instance, our method gains a 3.6\%, 2.5\%, and 3.3\% absolute improvement over R2C of the \emph{w/o} language pre-train setting on the three accuracy metrics, respectively.
+It is evident that our method demonstrates better generalization capability on these skewed data.